Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** What a day.
 I didn't want to get out of bed.
 My day started pretty late, but I got move and finished a long-awaited matter.
 Feeling ok at the end of the day.
 Life is being hard these days.

+### Day 54: June 17, 2020 (is_bst.py)

+**Today's Progress**: My code works with my little examples, but not when submitting it.
+I suspect it is related with stack overflow for the recursions, even though I'm taking care of it.
+I need a way to generate valid binary search trees to test then against my code and see what happens.

+**Thoughts:** Feeling a bit down for not being able to move more quickly through my course.
+I'm gonna let it there and just try to sleep.
+I hope tomorrow will be a better day.